YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 maximum and with which it can run for D miles at the most.

 There is a fuel station in base A, providing practically unlimited fuel for the jeep.
-However, the road linking base A and B is much longer than D, which means that the jeep, fully fueled at base A, must refuel somewhere in between the bases A and B in order to complete the journey.
+However, the road linking bases A and B is much longer than D, which means that the jeep, fully fueled at base A, must refuel somewhere in between the bases A and B in order to complete the journey.
 Unfortunately there is no more fuel stations on the way, and at any time